 Funding allocations to providers are based upon the funding formula.
-Providers have the option to return unused funds or request additional funds in the spring of each year.
-In certain instances, providers will be required to return funds that are not used for the program to the ICCB.
+The Illinois Community College Board Adult Education and Literacy funding allocations are determined based upon a funding methodology approved in May 2008.
+Funding formulas are subject to change.
+Providers will be required to return funds that are not used for the program to the ICCB.